ecamo19/droughtbox_documentation/docs/2_test_experiment_1.md

 ### Before starting the measurements

 + Recut a 40 cm long branch (weight should not be larger than 500 grams)
-+ Seal with paraffine wax the end branch
++ Seal the end of the branch with paraffine wax
++ Measure the fresh weight of each branch
++
+### During measurements

++

 $$\frac{1}{1}$$